The Ultimate Slowly Simmered Italian Comfort Food – Braised Short Rib Ragu!

 Make Ahead, Storage, and Freezing

-Short rib ragu stores super well — in fact, its flavors develop and get even better the longer it sits!
+Short rib ragu stores super well—in fact, its flavors develop and get even better the longer it sits!
 Feel free to prep a batch of sauce ahead of time.
 It will keep in the refrigerator for up to 5 days or in the freezer for up to 3 months.
 Check the Recipe Notes, below, for step-by-step guidance!

-If you do give it a try, be sure to let me know!
+I cannot wait for you to try this Short Rib Ragu!
+If you do, be sure to let me know!
 Leave a comment with a star rating below.
 You can also snap a photo and tag @playswellwithbutter on Instagram.
 We LOVE seeing your PWWB creations!
 Happy cooking! ♡

 - Prep Time: 25 minutes